Pehr Victor Edman: Developing the Edman Degradation

 At the time Edman started working on Angiotensin, it was just being recognized that proteins are distinct entities with a defined molecular mass, electric charge and structure.
 This inspired Edman to develop a method, that could be used to determine the sequence of amino acids in the protein.
 In 1947, he was awarded a travel stipend to go to Rockefeller Institute of Medical Research.
 When he returned to Sweden in 1950 to be an assistant professor at the University of Lund, he published his first paper using the method to determine the sequence of a protein, later known as Edman degradation.
 To his death, he continued to work to improve the method to be able to determine longer stretches with smaller amounts of sample.

 Late career

 In 1957, he moved to Australia to be the director of St. Vincent's School of Medical Research, now known as St. Vincent's Institute of Medical Research.
 In 1967, he successfully developed an automated protein sequencer, called the sequenator, with his assistant Geoffrey Begg.

 In 1972, he moved to the Max-Planck-Institut of Biochemistry, Martinsried near Munich.
 He worked with his second wife, Agnes Henschen, and she used Edman's method to sequence fibrinogen.

 In 1977, Edman died of a brain tumor after a short coma.
+He and Henschen had two children, Carl and Helena.